SMS Novara (1913): Construction and early World War I

 By late in the year, the Austro-Hungarian high command decided to begin attacking the Entente supply shipments being sent to Serbia via Albania.
 The first such raid, conducted by Novara's sister ships Saida and Helgoland, took place on the night of 22–23 November.
 Haus transferred Novara, Helgoland, and six destroyers to Cattaro at the end of the month to facilitate further attacks.
 On 5 December, Novara, four destroyers, and three torpedo boats made an attack on the shipping lanes; they sank three transport ships and numerous fishing boats.
 While on their way back to Cattaro, they spotted the French submarine Fresnel, which had run aground off the mouth of the Bojana river.
 Novara and the other vessels took the crew captive and destroyed the submarine.

 On 29 December, Novara, the cruiser Admiral Spaun, and the old coastal defense ship Budapest sortied to support Helgoland and six destroyers after they had run into a minefield, which sank a destroyer and badly damaged another.
 Novara and the other vessels did not reach Helgoland's flotilla before they were able to disengage from pursuing Italian warships.
-On 29 January 1916, Novara and two destroyers began another raid, this time on the port of Durrazo.
+On 29 January 1916, Novara and two destroyers began another raid, this time on the port of Durazzo.
 While en route, the two destroyers collided and had to return to port, leaving just Novara to conduct the attack.
 Upon reaching the target, she encountered the Italian protected cruiser Puglia and a French destroyer.
 After a short engagement, Novara broke off the action and retreated, since the element of surprise was no longer available.
 Then-Linienschiffskapitän (Captain) Miklós Horthy, who commanded Novara at the time, launched an attack on the Otranto Barrage on 9 July.
 Novara sank a pair of drifters, damaged two more, and captured nine British sailors.